Sitemap Generator

 Important:

-When an item goes out of stock, the item URL is not removed from the sitemap.
-If your selected Out Of Stock Behavior is to remove an item when out-of-stock, web crawlers might still be able to discover the product details page through the sitemap.
+When an item goes out of stock, the item URL isn't removed from the sitemap.
+If your selected Out Of Stock Behavior is to remove an item when it's out-of-stock, web crawlers might still be able to discover the product details page through the sitemap.

 Generate a Sitemap

-When you generate a sitemap, your Homepage URL, Item URLs, Commerce Category URLs, and Commerce Subcategory URLs are added by default.
-To add any additional URLs such as Site Builder Category URLs, Blog posts, and so on, follow the steps outlined in Add User-Defined URLs to the Sitemap.
-To add the change frequency for each URL in the sitemap, follow the steps outlined in Advanced Sitemap Configuration.
+When you generate a sitemap, it automatically includes your Homepage URL, Item URLs, Commerce Category URLs, and Commerce Subcategory URLs.
+To add extra URLs such as Site Builder Category URLs or blog posts, follow the steps outlined in Add User-Defined URLs to the Sitemap.
+To set how often each URL changes, follow the steps outlined in Advanced Sitemap Configuration.

-To add URL metadata such as last modified date, change frequency, and priority, follow the steps outlined in Advanced Sitemap Configuration.
+To add metadata such as last modified date, change frequency, and priority for each URL, follow the steps outlined in Advanced Sitemap Configuration.

 Note:

-For Matrix Items, URLs of only the matrix parent items are added to the sitemap file.
+For Matrix Items, only URLs for the matrix parent items are included in the sitemap.

 To generate a sitemap: